 Both parties have the security parameter 1n

 The description of a group G of prime order, including a generator g for the group and its order q. (should we check that the given group is of prime order?)
+If given as auxiliary input then no need.
+Otherwise, this is as when chosen by P2.

 Both parties have a probabilistic polynomial-time algorithm V